 Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.

 Note: In order to maintain compliance with FCC Class B rules, shielded cable must be used (Belden 8723 or equivalent).
+AL-1256 must use a Shaffner filter FN2060-1-06 with recommended transformer for FCC Part 15 compliance.

 Contents